8 Crucial Differences Between Healthy and Unhealthy Pride

 People with healthy pride genuinely feel good about themselves.
 And that explains why such pride is routinely associated with high (though not artificially high) self-esteem.
 Contrast this with the elevated self-regard of individuals with unhealthy pride, which finally is bogus in that it’s inflated and easily punctured by criticism—which, in turn, can lead to the powerfully overblown defense of anger or rage.

-Beneath all their professions of superiority is an insecurity that makes it virtually impossible for them to admit when they’re wrong, or say they’re sorry—and all too easy for them to feel attacked by others.
-(In this respect, the reader might wish to read an earlier post of mine called “Our Egos: Do They Need Strengthening—or Shrinking?”.
-For here I distinguish between “strong egos,” belonging to those with healthy pride, vs. “big egos,” portraying the unhealthy variety of pride.)
+Beneath all their professions of superiority is an insecurity that makes it virtually impossible for them to admit when they’re wrong or say they’re sorry—and all too easy for them to feel attacked by others.
+(In this respect, the reader might wish to read an earlier post of mine called “Our Egos: Do They Need Strengthening—or Shrinking?” where I distinguish between “strong egos” belonging to those with healthy pride, vs. “big egos" portraying the unhealthy variety of pride.)

 3. Healthy pride is expressed in an assertive fashion, and it’s most often conveyed implicitly.
 It’s a quiet, self-assured affirmation of one’s capabilities.
 On the contrary, unhealthy pride is a far more aggressive—and explicit—declaration not of competence as such, but of personal superiority.
 It frequently takes the form of looking down on others, or putting them down, whereas healthy pride isn’t about announcing any supremacy, or “specialness,” but simply demonstrating one’s authentic abilities.

-It naturally follows that people with healthy pride have far more satisfying and fulfilling relationships than do those with the unhealthy kind.
-For they prefer to work with others, not against them.
-More cooperative, confiding, and modest in their dealings, they’re also much more affable and agreeable—vs. the dogmatic, dictatorial, defensive, and distant manner of those with unhealthy pride.
+It naturally follows that people with healthy pride have far more satisfying and fulfilling relationships than do those with the unhealthy kind, because they prefer to work with others, not against them.
+More cooperative, confiding, and modest in their dealings, they’re also much more affable and agreeable—vs. dogmatic, dictatorial, defensive, and distant like of those with unhealthy pride.